FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-10-06-securing-an-electron-app-implemented-with-angular-using-oidc-and-oauth2.md

 The request will be made with the library and a modal pops up to login accordingly.
 That is the easy part.
 Now we are getting redirected back into the main process of our running electron application.

-## Catching the redirect in the electron's main process
+## Catching the redirect in the electron main process

 In the main process `index.js` we can "intercept" all calls going in and out and checking if the url contains the `redirectUrl` we provided.